acenet-arc/ACENET_Summer_School_Dask/_episodes/array.md

 > ## Array distributed
 > These arrays are getting kind of big and processing them either in parallel or in serial on a single compute node restricts us to nodes that have more than about 7G of memory.
 Now on real clusters 7G of memory isn't too bad but if arrays get bigger this could easily start to restrict how many of the nodes on the clusters you can run your jobs on to only the fewer more expensive large memory nodes.
 However, Dask is already processing our arrays in separate chunks on the same node couldn't we distributed it across multiple nodes and reduce our memory requirement for an individual node?
 >
-> If we wanted to be able to run on computations of large arrays with less memory per compute node could we distributed these computations across multiple nodes?
+> If we wanted to be able to run computations of large arrays with less memory per compute node could we distributed these computations across multiple nodes?
 Yes we can using the distributed computing method we saw earlier.
+>
+> **Hint:** When submitting distributed jobs (using an MPI environment) we need to use `--ntasks=N` to get `N` distributed CPUs.
+With 4 chunks we would want 4 workers, so `--ntasks=6`.
+Similarly when requesting memory, we have to request it per CPU with `--mem-pre-cpu=2G`.
 >
 > > ## Solution
 > > Start with the `array-mean.py` script we just created and add to it the